carloferrer/fast_tracker/README.md

 # fast_tracker
 A tool for keeping track of your day, utilised via the command line.
-This is a WIP project; see [docs/PROPOSAL.md](./docs/PROPOSAL.md) for more information.
+This is a functional but WIP project; see [docs/PROPOSAL.md](./docs/PROPOSAL.md) for more information.

 ## Repo Setup
 - Clone this repository.